-How I Survived And Coped With a Major Depression
+How I Survived A Major Depression

 This subject isn’t easy to write about.